MicrosoftDocs/well-architected/well-architected/cost-optimization/set-spending-guardrails.md

 **Add resource metadata.** Use Azure governance to implement resource tagging and categorization.
 Tag resources using relevant metadata to track and allocate costs to different departments, projects, or cost centers.
 Visibility into cost attribution can help you identify areas of high spending, optimize resource allocation, and facilitate better cost management.

-**Cost management.** Use Microsoft Cost Management to optimize costs and enforce spending guardrails.
+**Cost management.** Use [Microsoft Cost Management](/azure/cost-management-billing/cost-management-billing-overview) to optimize costs and enforce spending guardrails.
 You can use cost management features to set budgets and alerts, visualize cost information by using tools like Power BI, and analyze cost patterns and performance bottlenecks.

-**Create release gates.** Use Azure DevOps release management capabilities to define and enforce your release gates.
+**Create release gates.** Use [Azure Pipelines](/azure/devops/pipelines/release/approvals/) release management to define and enforce your release gates.
 You can set up manual or automated checkpoints to help ensure that you meet specific criteria, such as security checks, compliance requirements, and cost thresholds.

 **Set access controls.** Use Azure RBAC to manage access to resources.
 You can use RBAC to grant permissions to users, groups, or applications based on their roles.
 Implement RBAC to help ensure that only authorized users have access to resources, reducing the risk of unauthorized resource usage and potential cost implications.

-**Implement IaC.** You can use Azure tools and services to deploy and manage infrastructure resources by using code.
-By using tools like Azure Resource Manager templates, Azure Bicep, and Azure DevOps, you can define and deploy your infrastructure resources in a declarative manner.
-Use Azure DevOps or other continuous integration and continuous delivery (CI/CD) tools to automate the deployment and closure of your ephemeral environments.
+**Implement infrastructure as code.** You can use Azure tools and services to deploy and manage infrastructure resources by using code.
+By using tools like Azure Resource Manager (ARM) templates, Azure Bicep, and Azure DevOps, you can define and deploy your infrastructure resources in a declarative manner.
+Azure has [Bicep, ARM, and Terraform templates](/azure/templates/) for every Azure resource.

+Use [Azure Pipelines](/azure/devops/pipelines/get-started/what-is-azure-pipelines) or other continuous integration and continuous delivery (CI/CD) tools to  automate the build, test, and deployment processes.
+Teams can use pipelines to define a series of steps and actions that run automatically whenever changes are made to the codebase.
+Automate these processes to reduce manual effort, ensure consistency, and accelerate the delivery of software..

 Consider using lower-cost resources for your ephemeral or nonproduction environments to optimize costs.
 Azure provides various pricing tiers for resources.
 Azure DevTest Labs pricing and Azure Reservations are cost-saving methods that you can explore for ephemeral environments.

-Automated repositories, such as Azure Repos, provide version control capabilities for managing code and infrastructure configurations.
+Git repositories, such as [Azure Repos](/azure/devops/repos/get-started/what-is-repos) and [GitHub](https://github.com/), provide version control capabilities for managing code and infrastructure configurations.
 Teams and developers can use automated repositories to collaborate, track changes, and maintain a history of their codebase.

-Use pipelines, such as Azure Pipelines, to automate the build, test, and deployment processes.
-Teams can use pipelines to define a series of steps and actions that run automatically whenever changes are made to the codebase.
-Automate these processes to reduce manual effort, ensure consistency, and accelerate the delivery of software.

 [Azure Deployment Environments](/azure/deployment-environments/overview-what-is-azure-deployment-environments) empowers development teams to quickly and easily create app infrastructure by using project-based templates that establish consistency and best practices while maximizing security.
 On-demand access to secure environments accelerates the stages of the software development lifecycle in a compliant and cost-efficient way.